-At a few minutes after 2:00 p.m., Jim was sitting on an examining room table in Boston when a physician asked him if anyone had discussed his CAT scan results with him.
+At a few minutes after 2:00 p.m., Jim was sitting on an examining room table in Boston when a surgeon asked him if anyone had discussed his CAT scan results with him.

 “No,” Jim said.

-The physician handed him some sheets of paper, computer printed and single spaced.
+The surgeon handed him some sheets of paper, computer printed and single spaced.
 Jim began to read the radiologist’s report.
 He looked at me and spoke two words.

 He had just read: “metastatic disease.”